jeffersonnnn/ZEclipse/docs/CONNECTOR_GUIDE.md

 ### Current Status

-The BlackoutSOL DApp Connector is **80% production ready** with the following considerations:
+The ZEclipse DApp Connector is **80% production ready** with the following considerations:

 1. **Core Functionality**: ✅ Complete
    - All transfer methods fully implemented